huntermonk/huntermonk.github.io/_posts/2018-12-25-interviewing-part-3.md

 title:  "Interviewing, part 3️⃣.
 Offer from Uber."
 ---

+_This is the third part in a 4 part series.
+Part two: [Interviewing, part 2️⃣.
+YZ + Triplebyte.](http://huntermonk.com/2018/12/12/interviewing-part-2.html)._

 So far, my interview process has gone well.
 Since my last post, I had a Facebook phone screen, and two Apple phone screens, all of which turned into onsites.

 My current schedule is the following: